dresdner353/jbhasd/README.md

 The sketch also supports OTA updating once it gets into STA mode.
 This makes the task of updating firmware much easier.
 I've only used the Arduino IDE for this but it discovers the devices without issue and lets you select the network port for flashing.
 This OTA updating can also be disabled in config.

 The telnet logging interface runs on telnet port 23 that acts as a debug feed from the device showing all logging messages to connected clients.
 This activates after the device has connected to WiFI.
 Up to that point, logging is performed via the serial interface.
-You can also disable telnet in AP mode.
+You can also disable telnet logging in AP mode.

 Once the devices are connected to your WiFI, you can discover them via the included zeroconf script and access their JSON URLs to see the device details.
 Then you can use GET or POST requests on that same URL to pass in the desired control and state you wish to turn on or off any given switch.
 The response each time will be the current overall state.
 An example of the JSON status string: